Hannahtersbol/MLOps/reports/README.md

 >
 > Answer:

-We mainly used the VMs for bugfixing the containers, because it is possible to ssh into the VM which makes it a lot easier to see what is going on.
-We got a VM with a GPU, but didn't get to use it for mutch.
-We mainly used cloud run to fully automate the CI/CD process.
-The containers are then accessable through the internet.
+We primarily utilized virtual machines (VMs) for debugging and fixing issues with the containers.
+The ability to SSH into the VMs proved important, as it allowed us to directly access and inspect the system, making it much easier to diagnose and resolve any problems that arose.
+Additionally, we had access to a VM with a GPU, which could have been practical for computationally intensive tasks, though we didn’t get the opportunity to use it extensively.
+For deployment, we mainly relied on Cloud Run to automate the continuous integration and continuous delivery (CI/CD) pipeline fully.
+This streamlined process ensured that our code changes were automatically built, tested, and deployed with minimal manual intervention.
+The containers deployed via Cloud Run were made accessible through the internet, providing an efficient and scalable solution for hosting and accessing our services.

 ### Question 19